PPL-IIITA/ppl-assignment-saurabh-77/README.md

     By Saurabh Katiyar
        RIT2015037

+# Operating System used:
-Built in Windows 10.
+    Windows 10

 # To run on command line:
 For Q1:
 1) Change directory to q1.
-2) Run following commands in command prompt
+2) Run following commands in command prompt:

     javac Boy.java
     javac Girl.java